thegetty/quire/.github/PULL_REQUEST_TEMPLATE/pull_request_general.md

 Thank you for contributing to Quire!
+Please complete the form below to submit your pull request for review.

-## Checklist
+### Checklist

 Please put an `x` next to the boxes that apply